czhou578/llm-god/readme.md

 ## Downloading the App for Personal Use

 Go to the Releases section, and download the .exe.
 It is going to say that Microsoft has flagged this as untrusted.
-Windows codesigning has not been done yet, so you can ignore the warning and proceed to installation.
+Windows codesigning has not been done yet, so for now, ignore the warning and proceed to installation.

 The app should open immediately after you bypass the warning and you can add the desktop shortcut to your computer!